mmadsen/ctmixtures/README.md

 ### Python 2.7 ###

 You may already have Python 2.7 installed on your system.
 This is especially be true on modern versions of Linux.
+You can find out by typing `python` at your terminal prompt, if you have it installed it will tell you the version number and show your the python prompt, which looks like this `>>>`

 On OS X, especially in contemporary versions (10.8, 10.9), you may have either 2.6 or 2.7, but I would strongly advise you to leave the system Python **completely alone** and use a local distribution instead.
 The system itself relies strongly